So, you want to change the world. And guess what? It’s possible!

 55. Start a Socially Responsible Stock Portfolio

 If you are trying to spend your money with the betterment of society in mind, then investing in ETFs and Mutual Funds can be scary.
 Who knows where your broker is putting your money?
-Well, nowadays there are lots of apps and brokers who will only invest your money in socially responsible businesses.
+Well, nowadays there are lots of apps and brokers who are working towards developing sustainable capitalism by only investing your money in socially responsible businesses.
 Check out some of those here.

 56. Do Real Research